jacobforte/AI-Snake/README.md

  It doesn't know what any of these values means, it only sees them as 0s or 1s.

  To reset the game, press space.
+You may need to reset a couple of times to generate a snake to actually chases food.